mmmarinho/ROS2_Tutorial/docs/source/preamble/python/python_best_practices.rst

       # Print warning
       print("Warning")

-But, on the other side of the coin, it doesn't take too long for us to forget what the parameters of a function mean. :ref:`Type hints` help a lot, but additional information is always welcome.
+But, on the other side of the coin, it doesn't take too long for us to forget what the parameters of a function mean. :ref:`Type hints` helps a lot, but additional information is always welcome.
 If you get used to using docstrings for every new method, your programming will be better in general because documenting your code makes you think about it.